ewersoncarmo/design-patterns/README.md

 ## Adapter

 The Adapter pattern converts the interface of a class into another interface that the client expect.
 It lets classes work together that could not otherwise because they are incompatible interfaces.

+## Facade

+The Facade pattern provides an unified interface to a set of interfaces in a sub system.
+Facade defines a higher level interface that makes the sub system easier to use.